-- The association has the cash it needs to function.
-That's your target.
-A board member's primary responsibility is to preserve, protect, maintain, and enhance the assets of the association (not maintain status quo, minimize assessments, or "keep things affordable"). - 2) Owners are paying the true cost of running the association.
-No fictional budgets ignoring actual expenses and trends, no "kicking the can down the road" for expenses (Operating and Reserves!) onto the shoulders of owners in future years. - 3) Management, Board, and Owners expect annual adjustments.
+- 1) The association has the cash it needs to function.
+That's your goal.
+A board member's primary responsibility is to preserve, protect, maintain, and enhance the assets of the association (not maintain status quo, minimize assessments, or "keep things affordable")! - 5 - 2) Owners are paying the true cost of running the association.
+No fictional budgets (ignoring actual expenses and trends), no expenses (Operating and Reserves!) being "kicked down the road" onto the shoulders of owners in future years. - 3) Management, Board, and Owners expect annual adjustments.
 Train owners to expect annual changes (increases), if only to keep up with inflation.
 Maintaining the same assessment structure for multiple years is a sign of failure, not success! - 4) Owners are aware of the issues at the association, and where their money is being spent.
 Be transparent and communicate.
 It's their money, they should know what the Board is doing to minimize expenses and what tradeoffs have been considered.

 Bottom line: budgeting is more than the task of adjusting numbers (to make income equal expenses).
 Make sure you have aimed at the target of meeting the needs of the property.
-Expect to use your communication and salesmanship skills!
+Expect to employ your communication and salesmanship skills in addition to numerical skills!